-Claims and Payment Benefits or charges were not applied correctly, including a limit or restriction on otherwise covered benefits prior authorization Denied Coverage of your service, supply, device, or prescription was denied or partially denied.
+Payment Benefits or charges were not applied correctly, including a limit or restriction on otherwise covered benefits Claims and prior authorization Denied Coverage of your service, supply, device, or prescription was denied or partially denied.
 This includes prior authorization denials.
+It also includes denials of drugs not on the plan's list of covered drugs.
+See Prescription Drugs for details.